larsonjj/yeogurt-vagrant/README.md

 vagrant up
 ```

-This will run all of the scripts in the `provision` folder and install all the needed dependencies:
+This will boot up the VM and run all of the scripts in the `provision` folder.
+This will install all the needed dependencies:

 - MongoDB 2.6.1
 - Ruby 2.1.2 (Not needed, but good to have)